james-elliot/polya/README.md

 The minimum (in this range) is reached for n=712638284 and L(712638284)=-29736

-The program takes around 10s on an i9-9900K.
+The Rust program takes around 10s on an i9-9900K.
+It runs only in release mode
+> cargo run --release

+The C version in *other/* is parallel and uses shared memory.
+On an i9-9900K it computes up to n=1,000,000,000 in 2s and up to n=100,000,000,000 in 6 minutes.

 For the algorithm see: